Chylothorax is a condition characterized by the accumulation of chyle in the thoracic cavity where the heart and lungs are located.

 Medical management is often the initial step in treating chylothorax in dogs because there is a possibility that the problem may resolve with time.
 Also, the surgical procedures that are indicated for chylothorax treatment require a high level of expertise, not to mention the monetary aspect that is involved.

-If your pet’s condition warrants a need for surgical intervention, you should inquire about referral to an ACVS board-certified veterinary surgeon.
+If your pet’s condition warrants a need for surgical intervention, you should inquire about a referral to an ACVS board-certified veterinary surgeon.
 There are several indications for surgical intervention of chylothorax in dogs.

 - Idiopathic chylothorax — Medical management of idiopathic chylothorax cases are rarely successful.